SayakoHazuki/SPYC-STEM-Discord.py-Bot/README.md

-# Google Classroom Discord Bot
+# SPYC STEM Discord Bot

 ### Refer to [this guide](https://ite-ite.gitbook.io/discord-personal-assistant/) to set-up a Discord bot on repl.it 24/7